Coporton/IDM-Activation-Script/README.md

 ## Note

--   📌 The activation option is currently not working in the script, use the Freeze trial option to lock 30-day trial period for the lifetime.
+-   📌 The activation option is currently not working in the script, use the Freeze trial option to lock the 30-day trial period for the lifetime.

 ### Method 1 - PowerShell